poems

 evil be evil enough that it redound to good?

-HIGH COUP OF POWER
+COUP OF

 The masochist asked